xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Linear Algebra/Determinant.md

 > [!note]
-> I think we can do this with any row or column of the matrix.
+> We can do this with any row or column of the matrix.
 > Usually we take the row/column with the most 0's.

 > [!example]